-Experienced Probate Attorneys Representing Pace and Surrounding Counties
+Experienced Probate Attorneys Representing Pace, FL and Surrounding Counties

 Your mother recently passed away and she left quite a few things behind including assets and liabilities.
 Unfortunately, the descendants really have no clue what to do in terms of how to divvy up the things that were left behind.
 You also can’t figure out how to transfer the items he left behind to the people he specified in the will.
 Not only that but what about the creditors, those she owes money to.
 How will they get paid and why should you even have to worry about that?
 When questions are left unanswered, our Pace probate lawyer can answer them.
 You won’t have to go through probate alone.